axellabs/axellabs/README.md

 Interests: space, sci fi, philosophy, auto-deployments, linux, forests, worldbuilding

+### Updates

-- 🔭 I’m currently working on an open research project using knowledge graphs and RAG systems.
+- 🔭 I’m currently working on: an open research project using knowledge graphs and RAG systems.
 Will be posting updates on that soon
-- 💬 Ask me about machine learning, the future of AI, distribution and management of resources, books, systems theory, space, quantum computing
+- 💬 Ask me about: machine learning, the future of AI, distribution and management of resources, books, systems theory, space, quantum computing
 - 📫 How to reach me: axel@axiomintel.ai
 - ⚡ Contact me: if you want to discuss possible collaborations